jedib0t/go-pretty/README.md

 Pretty-print lists with multiple levels/indents into ASCII/Unicode strings.

+  - Append Items one-by-one or as a group
+  - Indent/UnIndent as you like
+  - Mirror output to an io.Writer object (like os.StdOut)
   - Completely customizable styles
     - Many ready-to-use styles: [list/style.go](list/style.go)
+  - Render as:
+    - (ASCII/Unicode) List
+    - Markdown List

 ```
-- Game Of Thrones
+ ■ Game Of Thrones
---- Winter
+   ■ Winter
-  - Is
+   ■ Is
-  - Coming
+   ■ Coming
-  --- This
+     ■ This
-    - Is
+     ■ Is
-    - Known
+     ■ Known
+   ■ The Dark Tower
+     ■ The Gunslinger
 ```

 A demonstration of all the capabilities can be found here: [cmd/demo-list](cmd/demo-list)